Brewers vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 10 doubles, nine home runs, 47 walks and 25 RBI (67 total hits).
-He has swiped nine bases.
+- Andrew McCutchen has 70 hits with 11 doubles, 10 home runs, 47 walks and 28 RBI.
+He's also stolen nine bases.

-- McCutchen has picked up a hit in six games in a row.
-In his last 10 outings he is hitting .361 with three doubles, seven walks and an RBI.
+- McCutchen heads into this game looking to extend his seven-game hit streak.
+In his last 10 games he is hitting .421 with four doubles, a home run, six walks and four RBI.

 McCutchen Recent Games